EU AI Act: A First Look at Europe’s AI Regulation

 So create a process for identifying and inventorying your AI systems.
 Be transparent and thorough during this step, so you don’t accidentally leave anything out.

-Step Two: Create An AI Risk Classification System
+Step Two: Create an AI Risk Classification System

 Once you have an inventory of all AI systems your business uses, separate the systems into risk categories parallel to the classification system outlined by the EU AI Act.